A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Analyzing User Feedback Patterns and Themes

-I grouped the responses into categories for easier analysis but soon realized I was trying to tackle too many issues.
+I grouped the responses into categories to make analysis easier but soon realized I was trying to tackle too many issues.
 I looked for patterns to prioritize.

 Uncovering Real Needs: Insights and Observations from User Interviews